 During all proceedings, the member will be allowed due process.

-Article X: Selection of Student Representatives to Search Committees
+Article X: Selection of Student Representatives to Search Committees and Campus Senate

 Section 1.

 In the event that the University Administration announces the formation of a Search Committee that requires student representation, the SGA President will notify the student body that the SGA is seeking applications for the position.